bashtools/mokctl/CONTRIBUTING.md

 When `make test` is run it will:

-1. Run all tests.
+1. Run end-to-end and usage tests.

-   Add new tests where required.
-   Make sure tests are written for new functions.

 2. Run `shellcheck` on mokctl/mokctl.